See the Past Through OUR Eyes!

 By utilizing original artifacts from the house and family, exhibits and displays throughout the home examine daily life, entertainment, interior design and changing technology in the early twentieth century.

 There's a lot to see on www.trailend.org, so take your time, look around, and learn all there is to know about us - from tours and special events to history and exhibits.
 We hope you enjoy our site and take a moment to drop us a line.

 Even better, plan to visit Trail End in person.
 If you think the website is cool, you ought to see the real thing!

 The Trail End State Historic Site is a property of the State Parks, Historic Sites & Trails Division of the Wyoming Department of State Parks & Cultural Resources.

 The Trail End Guilds was formed in 1983 as a tax exempt 501(c)3 corporation to support preservation, interpretation and educational efforts at Trail End.

-Through donations from people just like you, we are able to help the site meet its goal of offering a quality experience to all visitors, both live and online.
-For more about membership opportunities, CLICK HERE.
+Through support from people just like you, we are able to help the historic site meet and exceed its goal of offering a quality experience to all visitors, both in person and on line.